 Figuring out the value of possessions that you consider valuable is difficult because it seems like everything has a different set of depreciation rules.
 Depreciation of the value of a gun, though, is simple and pretty easy to understand once you know the rules.

 In general, new factory-produced firearms depreciate about 15% when they are purchased.
-However, after that initial depreciation, the gun will hold its value for the next 15 years while only losing an additional 2% per year.
-Guns that are 15 years old don’t lose any value until year 50 when they start to appreciate about .5% per year.
+After that initial depreciation, guns generally hold their value for the next 15 years while only losing an additional 1% per year.
+Guns that are 15 years old generally don’t lose any value until year 50 when they start to appreciate about .5% per year.

 While this is true of common mass-produced firearms, custom-made firearms with specialty features or limited editions may hold their value much better.
 Also, if firearms are sold during a boom time like during Covid when guns were hard to buy, there would be no depreciation.
 Historical guns can appreciate significantly and become very valuable.